 What Is Rheumatoid Arthritis (RA)?

 If you experience pain, swelling, or stiffness in your hands, arms, feet, or legs for more than six weeks, you may have rheumatoid arthritis (RA).
-This autoimmune diseases causes your immune system to mistakenly attack the lining of the joints, known as the synovium.
+This autoimmune disease causes your immune system to mistakenly attack the lining of the joints, known as the synovium.

 RA causes inflammation that can damage joints over time.
 It can also inflame your blood vessel and lungs.
 Although less common than osteoarthritis, RA still affects an estimated 1.5 million Americans.
 It’s more common in women than in men, occurring about three times as often.
-Typically, for women this condition begins between ages 30 and 60.
-For men the condition typically appears slightly later in life.
+Typically, for women, this condition begins between ages 30 and 60.
+For men, the condition typically appears slightly later in life.
 Although family members with RA raise your risk, most people who have RA do not have a family history of the disorder.

 Rheumatoid Arthritis Treatment